• About

 She said government approaches include integrating HIV services into the national health system and strengthening government-mandated structures.

-Ms Ilori added that other measures included partners providing technical assistance and ensuring timely release of state and local government funds for HIV programmes.
+Ms Ilori added that other measures included partners providing technical assistance and ensuring the timely release of state and local government funds for HIV programmes.

-She said government was also developing sustainable non-health components of the response and empowering civil society to serve as advocates and community service providers.
+She said the government was also developing sustainable non-health components of the response and empowering civil society to serve as advocates and community service providers.

 SendShareTweetShare